Submissions

 (iii) titles of works and databases referred to regularly, e.g., RG for Russkaja grammatika, SRJ for Slovar' russkogo jazyka, RNC for the Russian National Corpus.

 Please note that if the original title is italicized, so should be the abbreviation.
-Note that none of these abbreviations regularly requires a period; a period may, however, be used in common abbreviations such as "U.S." It is useful to collect the abbreviations used in an article into a single footnote near the beginning of the paper, as in the papers by Bethin, Marušič and Žaucer, or Zanon in 22(2) and the papers by Lučić and Speed in 23(1).
+Note that none of these abbreviations regularly requires a period; a period may, however, be used in common abbreviations such as "U.S." It is useful to collect the abbreviations used in an article into a single footnote near the beginning of the paper, as in the paper by Fidler and Cvrček in 31(1-2).
 The use of confusing abbreviations should be avoided, e.g., if "imperfective," "imperfect," and "imperative" all occur frequently, it is probably best not to use abbreviations.

 8. Footnotes